Skip to main content

 Is the tasting menu worth it at SÉN?

-At ¥20,000–29,999 for lunch, SÉN sits at a price level where it needs to deliver, and the Michelin star and Tabelog 3.88 score suggest it does.
+At ¥20,000–29,999 for lunch, SÉN sits at a price level where it needs to deliver, the Michelin star and Tabelog 3.88 score suggest it does.
 The Innovative classification in a house restaurant setting in rural Yoshino is a specific proposition — locally-rooted cooking in a place most people will never visit — which adds context to the price.
 If you are already travelling to the Yoshino or Tenkawa area, the relative value improves significantly over a standalone trip from Nara city.

 Can I eat at the bar at SÉN?

 There is no bar seating documented for SÉN.
-It operates as a house restaurant, and the venue data does not list a bar counter or bar dining option.
+It operates as a house restaurant, the venue data does not list a bar counter or bar dining option.
 Reservations are required, so contact sen-tenkawa.com or call +81-50-1721-9991 to understand the seating configuration before visiting.

 Is SÉN worth the price?